Business software company Erply is winning worldwide competitions and attracting venture capitalists

 Besides the straightforward software side, Erply also provides consultations.
-Being as close as possible to clients they can offer good advice how to manage a business better.
-Business Intelligence package helps clients to better organise their business procedures, e.g. how to take inventory more efficiently, manage and analyse purchasing, manage inventory, maintain price matrix, etc.
+Being as close as possible to clients they can offer good advice on how to manage a business better.
+Business Intelligence package helps clients to better organize their business procedures, e.g. how to take inventory more efficiently, manage and analyze purchasing, manage inventory, maintain price matrix, etc.

-“CEOs often wonder how to be more efficient, how to get most from IT-solutions to save on the cost of labour.
+“CEOs often wonder how to be more efficient, how to get most from IT-solutions to save on the cost of labor.
 We can answer these questions adequately on the basis of Erply’s product and share our good experiences,” tells Martti.
-Large-scale operation has its tricks.
+A large-scale operation has its tricks.
 Some countries (Latvia, Sweden, Greece, etc.) use a tax office managed fiscal printer which needs an extra module.
-Different countries can have special demands for receipt printers, scales and other equipment.
+Different countries can have special demands for receipt printers, scales, and other equipment.

-Erply’s server centres are in Linxtelecom and Switzerland – they duplicate each other.
+Erply’s server centers are in Linxtelecom and Switzerland – they duplicate each other.
 Dell servers are used and they are bought in threes or fours every month or so.
-Besides duplicating server centres, customers have an alternative access to backups.
+Besides duplicating server centers, customers have an alternative access to backups.
 The company promises contractually 96,7% SLA for their clients.

-Security is a main concern for business software
+Security is the main concern for business software

 Businesses with one office always live with a fear of losing important information in a fire or burglary.
 At the same time, modern solutions like Google Gears and corresponding HTML5 help sales happen offline.